deepsea-inria/pctl/doc/pctl.md

 Plus](https://software.intel.com/en-us/intel-cilk-plus) and
 [pasl](http://deepsea.inria.fr).
-Moreover, pctl implements a [granularity-control technique](http://deepsea.inria.fr/oracular/) that is helpful for taming overheads that relate to parallel execution.
+Moreover, pctl implements a [granularity-control technique](http://deepsea.inria.fr/oracular/) that is helpful for taming overheads that relate to parallelization.

 The sources of the pctl are made available by a [github repository](https://github.com/deepsea-inria/pctl).